 Should subsurface gas migration away from the landfill footprint be confirmed, possible contingency measures would include the installation of vertical extraction wells or horizontal collectors to capture the gas and control the migration.
 The wells and/or collectors would be connected to the existing landfill gas extraction system and the migrating gas would be managed with the remainder of the landfill gases.
 The current status of contingency plans will be reviewed annually as part of the reporting process.
-It is anticipated that the Landfill Annual Monitoring Report will be submitted to the MOECC by March 31 annually, as per a condition of the existing consultation with the MOECC District Office.
-The status of the contingency plans will be reviewed annually as part of the reporting process, and proposed contingency actions will be implemented, if necessary, in consultation with the MOECC District Office.
+It is anticipated that the Landfill Annual Monitoring Report will be submitted to the MOECC by March 31 annually, as per a condition of the existing Certificate of Approval.
+Proposed contingency actions will be implemented if necessary in consultation with the MOECC District Office.
+The status of the contingency plans will be implemented, if necessary, in consultation with the MOECC District Office.